ttscoff/popupsCSS/readme.md

 All popups use a div with a class of popup and an unordered list.
 For a button list, just make the list items links.
 Additional classes add arrows, remove dividers and justify text.

-The arrows are created using a single PNG image (diamond shape with transparency) which is base64 encoded in the stylesheet.
+The arrows are created using a span element with a class of 'arrow' before the end of the div container.
+The :after selector is used to create a square element, rotate it 90&deg; and clip it into a triangle.

 ### Markup